-- Debit and credit cards
+- Debit and credit cards.

-Our other recommendation would be looking into a prepaid travel money card, like the Multi-currency Cash Passport™.
-A travel money card is in some ways, a modern version of travellers cheques (with lots of great features), and will allow your teen to preload the card with the currency they will need on their trip, or with New Zealand dollars if the currency isn't supported by the card.
+Our other recommendation would be to consider a prepaid travel money card, like our Travel Money Nz Cash Passport.
+A Cash Passport is a modern version of travellers cheques (with lots of great features), and will allow your teen to preload the card with the currency they need on their trip, or with Australian dollars if the currency isn't supported by the card.

-- Because their money is converted into that currency- your teen will be better able to budget without trying to figure out currency conversions and their balance
+- Because their money is converted into that currency, your teen will be better able to budget without trying to figure out currency conversions and their balance.

 If your teen is going to be using their bank card overseas, they should advise the bank of where they are going, and when, before they depart.
 If the bank is unaware that they are overseas and they see foreign transactions on the card, they may act first and ask questions later, essentially cancelling the card to prevent fraudulent activity.
 If this happens, your teen could find themselves stranded overseas without access to any cash if they only have this one travel money option.

 Travel insurance, in our eyes, is a no brainer.
 It can offer you peace of mind to know your teen will be well taken care of should they have a medical emergency, their luggage gets lost or stolen, or their travel plans are changed for any reason.

 We recommend speaking to one of our FXperts to find the right travel insurance cover for your teen, and for their specific holiday activities; you can never be too safe.

 Obviously, the best way to know they are OK is to hear it from the horse’s mouth, but using an Aussie mobile overseas can quickly add up to a massive roaming bill, eating away at the money they have for more fun things on their trip.